Frequently Asked Questions

 No you don’t have to.
 You may feel more comfortable to be standing and have a hymn book open but you don’t have to sing.
 Sometimes when we are learning a new song, our Choir Director will help teach it to us and make us sing it again.

 If I have to leave for something, is it okay?

 Yes, someone may check to see that you are feeling okay but if you have to go out because you need to go to the washroom, you are coughing and want a drink or for some other reason, please do.
 If you are feeling seriously ill, please get the Minister’s attention.

 Where is the nearest washroom?

-If you are facing the back of the Church, go through the left door (King Street side), pass the King Street entrance, through the back part of the upper hall to a little hall off it and the washroom is to the left.
+If you are facing the back of the Church, go through the left door (King Street side), pass the King Street entrance, through the back part of the upper hall to a little hall off it and there are washrooms is to the left (one is wheelchair accessible).
 There are signs.

 If you need a drink the kitchen is to the left of the little hall off the back of the Upper Hall.